 Know Your Customer

-Create a consumer profile to help inform your AdWords strategy.
+Create a consumer profile to help plan your Google Search Ads strategy.
 Consumer profiles are fictional representations of your ideal customers.
 They are based on real data about customer demographics and online behavior, along with educated speculation about their personal histories, motivations, and concerns.
 A consumer profile will help you to keep the customer in mind when making decisions for your campaign.

 Prepare Your Website